 If you have purchased your property as a shared owner, or a leaseholder you will be responsible for paying a proportion of the major or planned works at your block or estate.
 You will only be charged as per the terms of your lease and will not subsidise any other residents or properties.

 If you purchased your property under a statutory scheme like Right to Buy or Right to Acquire we will have notified you of any planned works which are due to be carried out during the first five years of your lease.
 We can only charge you in connection with the works listed (plus an allowance for inflation).

 If you have a reserve/sinking fund we will use the money in this fund for any major or planned works.

 The fund cannot be used for day to day maintenance items and is only for use towards major items such as roof renewals, window replacements, external and internal (communal) decorations.

 Your liability for major works

 We must advise you of your liability for any major works that are to be carried out.

-If you have any queries about the works you should contact our customer service centre at your earliest opportunity.
+If you have any queries about the works, please don't hesitate to get in touch with our customer service centre at your earliest opportunity.

 If you are aged 60 or over, are disabled or have a disabled person living with you, you can apply to the Home Improvement Trust to ask about financial assistance packages.

 To find out more, please visit the government website.